After your operation for ovarian cancer

 You will gradually be able to increase the amount you can do.
 How long this takes varies depending on the type of operation you had.
 Your surgeon will advise you about this.

-If you live alone, or think you'll struggle to manage on your own, tell the nurses at the pre assessment clinic or when you first go into hospital.
+If you live alone, or think you'll struggle to manage, tell the nurses at the pre assessment clinic or when you first go into hospital.
 This way they have time to plan any care you need at home after your operation.

 Follow up appointments